 Apollo was the son of Zeus, the king of all Gods and Men.
 Apollo was the Sun God.
 He had a palace in the eastern direction and would ride his chariot of Gold and Ivory every day in the skies from East to West.
 In the evening, he would end his journey at the far sea on the western end and return home on his Golden boat.

-He was loved by all and a water nymph called Clytie was immensely in love with Apollo.
+All loved him, and a water nymph called Clytie was immensely in love with Apollo.
 She would watch him with unblinking eyes as he moved across the sky.
 He looked all the more handsome to Clytie.

 Unfortunately, Apollo ignored Clytie and never returned her love.
 Apollo was in love with Daphne, the beautiful daughter of a water God.
 Unfortunately for Apollo, Daphne did not return his love.
-When Apollo tried to forcefully convince Daphne, she asked her father to help her.
+When Apollo tried to convince Daphne forcefully, she asked her father to help her.
 He, in turn, turned her into a plant.

 It is believed that even to this day, the Sunflower keeps looking at the sun from the moment the sun rises till he sets.

 We participate in the Amazon Services, LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliate sites.